TheMarex/ba-thesis/text/6_simulator.md

 Some small helper scripts are provided to make it easier to load the data into the time series analysis framework \name{pandas}.
 \name{Pandas} interfaces with the popular plotting framework \name{matplotlib} to display plots of the data.
 \name{IPython} is used to easily run the analysis and display the results in a browser window.
-All plots of simulated patterns found in this thesis can be generated automatically for every simulation.
+Most plots of simulated patterns found in this thesis can be generated automatically for every simulation.

 \begin{figure}[htb]
   \begin{center}